 WE APPRECIATE YOUR CONTINUED SUPPORT & CONTRIBUTIONS

 As a nonprofit organization, we rely on the members of the community.
-Your support and contributions help us in our efforts to serve our consumers.
-If you would like to make a donation in support of a specific individual please enter Special Instructions for your donation once you are logged in at PayPal.
+Your support and contributions help us in our efforts with the individuals that we serve.
+If you would like to donate in support of a specific individual, please enter Special Instructions for your donation once you are logged in at PayPal.

 The Curriculum of SPACS involves the following 12 Core Areas: